TAKAPUNA GRAMMAR SCHOOL ROWING CLUB

 What time is training?

-We train on most weekdays either before or after school/work and most weekend mornings.
+We train most weekdays either before or after school/work and most weekend mornings.
 We often travel to camps and regattas, which require overnight stays.
 Attending school, college or work, and maintaining a social life are all possible while being on the team.

 How will this affect my grades?